-The ten digital marketing tactics just covered are the basics and should be included in all plans.
+The ten digital marketing tactics covered are the basics and should be included in all plans.
 However, there’s more to consider.
-The emergence of the Metaverse opens up new opportunities for marketing in virtual reality.
-Influencer marketing has become increasingly popular and effective, but only if done correctly.
-And, of course, analytics play a critical role in understanding what’s working and what’s not so you can adjust your strategy accordingly.
+For example, the emergence of the metaverse opens up new opportunities for marketing in virtual reality.
+In addition, influencer marketing has become increasingly popular and effective only if done correctly.
+And, of course, analytics plays a critical role in understanding what’s working and not so you can adjust your strategy accordingly.

 The Metaverse Brings New Digital Marketing Opportunities

-For example, you can create virtual experiences that allow customers to interact with your products in a completely new way.
-In addition, the metaverse offers an unprecedented level of data collection and analysis, providing marketers with valuable insights into customer behavior.
+For example, you can create virtual experiences that allow customers to interact with your brand in new ways.
+In addition, the metaverse offers unprecedented data collection and analysis, providing marketers with valuable insights into customer behavior.
 As the metaverse for business matures, it will become an increasingly important part of a digital marketing strategy.